BlockEdenHQ/web-blockeden-home/blog/2025-03-16-intro-to-megaeth.md

 ---

 *Looking to build on MegaETH or need reliable node infrastructure for high-throughput applications?
-[Contact BlockEden.xyz](https://blockeden.xyz/contact/) to learn how we can support your development with our 99.9% uptime guarantee and specialized RPC services across 27+ blockchains.*
+[Contact Email: info@BlockEden.xyz](mailto://info@BlockEden.xyz) to learn how we can support your development with our 99.9% uptime guarantee and specialized RPC services across 27+ blockchains.*